After-School Adventures

 Mountain Kids will explore a diversity of trails around Santa Fe.
 Kids will learn and play through engaging games, activities and hiking adventures.
-Themes include ecology, nature awareness, survival skills, and seasonal awareness and changes.
+Themes include ecology, nature awareness, survival skills, and seasonal cycles.

-Spending time in nature is beneficial to children’s social, emotional and physical health.
-Children develop greater confidence, team work skills and build tolerance for adversity by spending time outside.
-All of this while having fun, getting dirty, and best for parents; tired!
+Spending time in nature is beneficial to children’s social, emotional, and physical health.
+Children develop greater confidence, teamwork, and build tolerance for adversity by spending time outside.
+Kids have fun, get dirty, and (best for parents) tired!

 Challenge Level: (Age-Appropriate)